offconvex/offconvex.github.io/_posts/2020-09-19-beyondlogconvavesampling.md

 ![](http://www.andrew.cmu.edu/user/aristesk/gd_ld_animated.gif)
 </center>

-Langevin Monte Carlo fits in the *Markov Chain Monte Carlo* (MCMC) paradigm: design a random walk, so that the stationary distribution is the desired distribution. Mixing means getting close to the stationary distribution, and rapid mixing means this happens quickly.
+Langevin Monte Carlo fits in the *Markov Chain Monte Carlo* (MCMC) paradigm: design a random walk, so that the stationary distribution is the desired distribution.
+“Mixing” means getting close to the stationary distribution, and rapid mixing means this happens quickly.

 Like in optimization, Langevin Monte Carlo is the most "basic" algorithm: for example, one can incorporate "acceleration" and obtain *underdamped* Langevin, or use the physics-inspired Hamiltonian Monte Carlo.